Best Camping Mattresses and Pads of 2017

-In our search for the best camping mattresses and deluxe sleeping pads, we researched 45 models and selected nine for hands-on testing.
-After 100 hours of sleeping in cars, campgrounds, and backyards, we declare winners for comfort, value, and overall quality.
-Unlike a backpacking pad, these pads are uncompromising for comfort and are often four inches thick and over two pounds.
-Some of these pads may be more comfortable than your bed.
+To find the best car camping mattress, we researched 40 deluxe pads and bought 11 for side-by-side tests.
+Our expert testers then spend over 100 hours on road trips and in our lab to find out which pads are the most comfortable, most durable and warmest.
+After sleeping in cars, campgrounds, living rooms and backyards, we have found five award winners for specific uses and value.
+Unlike a backpacking sleeping pad, these model are big and luxurious.
+Who knows, some of these pads may be more comfortable than your bed.
 If you're a backpacker, check out our Sleeping Pad Review for more lightweight models.

 Read the full review below >